zbanga/bootlegftxpremiums/readme.md

 streamlit run dashboard.py
 ```

-Please wait a couple of minutes as its slow af and downloads from the server all the funding rates (180 in total) so it will take a couple of minuts
+Please wait a couple of minutes as its slow af and downloads from the server all the funding rates (180 in total) so it will take a couple of minutes

 Also create a folder called data where the data of the downloads is used.